coderkol95/MLOps_stock_prediction/README.md

 To read in more detail, the article for this project is published here: https://towardsdatascience.com/practical-mlops-using-azure-ml-c6a3cb201d2b

-This project is still in development. :)
+This project is still in development. :

 Improvement items:

-1. Pytests
+1. Pytests during CI
 2. Implement option of monitoring data drift
 3. Model profiling
 4. Infrastructure performance